About This Course

 An MA degree in Celtic Civilisation, besides preparing you for further study in the field of Celtic Studies, can also provide an additional qualification — and a mark of distinction — for students pursuing advanced degrees in such fields as classics, English, history or medieval studies.
 It is also a useful qualification for those seeking employment in the heritage and broadcasting sectors.

 Candidates should normally hold a Second Class Honours Grade I in a primary honours degree (NFQ, Level 8) in a relevant discipline.
-Candidates who hold a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8) will also be considered subject to the approval of the programme selection committee.
+Candidates who hold a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8) will also be considered under Recognition of Prior Learning (RPL) subject to the approval of the programme selection committee.

 English Language Requirements